 Over 200 species of birds have been documented at Amistad.
 Due to its proximity to Mexico, Amistad is popular with birders who want a chance to see species whose ranges rarely cross into the U.S.

 Target species: Ring-billed gull, white-throated swift, neotropic cormorant, common loon, cliff swallows

 This trip will take you up into the northwestern side of Val Verde County where the Devils River crosses Texas Highway 163.
 Different habitat from the rest of the county, including large trees, make it a great spot for catching some different species.

 Target species: Black phoebe, Bewick’s wren, black-creasted titmouse, summer tanager, orange-crowned warbler, yellow-throated warbler

 Bynam Ranch |

-Target species: Rio Grande wild turkeys, all species of kingfishers, purple martins, scaled quail, northern bobwhite
+Target species: Rio Grande wild turkeys, all three species of kingfishers, purple martins, scaled quail, northern bobwhite

 Devils River State Natural Area and Dolan Falls |